This is my family’s story. As you can see, photos are everything to us too….

 … and during holidays, rich in family tradition.

-We’re also pretty good about documenting the big milestones.
+We’re also pretty good about documenting big milestones.

 Sometimes I’m there for really big moments for my clients.
 I’ve photographed weddings, baptisms and birthdays.
 The three births I have photographed changed me profoundly, each in their own way.

 Most of the time I’m called in for a date on the calendar with no special markings.
-If you think about it, its these days made of so-called ordinary moments lumped together that make up our lives.
+If you think about it, its these days made of so-called ordinary moments lumped together that make up our life.
 Sometimes we stop and record it with a phone and post it to IG.
-But mostly these days come and go.
+But mostly, these days come and go.

 …and it happens everywhere.
 In the most familiar places.